magento/devdocs/src/guides/v2.3/graphql/index.md

 Use a GraphQL IDE such as [GraphiQL](https://github.com/graphql/graphiql) or a browser extension to run the code samples and tutorials.
 If you install a browser extension, make sure it has the ability to set request headers.
 On Google Chrome, [Altair GraphQL Client](https://chrome.google.com/webstore/detail/altair-graphql-client/flnheeellpciglgpaodhkhmapeljopja) is one extension that can do the job.

-To begin exploring GraphQL, set the GraphQL endpoint by entering `http://<magento2-server>/graphql` in the URL bar of your IDE or extension and press the return key.
+To begin exploring GraphQL, set the GraphQL endpoint by entering `http://<magento2-server>/graphql` in the URL bar of your IDE or extension.
 You can use the browser in the right column to determine how to set up a query or mutation.
 Examples are also available throughout the Magento GraphQL documentation.

-The following image shows a sample query, its response, and the GraphQL browser
+The following image shows a sample query, its response, and the GraphQL browser:

 ![GraphiQL browser]({{ page.baseurl }}/graphql/images/graphql-browser.png)